awsdocs/amazon-redshift-developer-guide/doc_source/within-account.md

    You can delete the datashare objects at any point using [DROP DATASHARE](r_DROP_DATASHARE.md)\.
 Cluster superusers and owners of datashare can drop datashares\.

-   The following example drops a datashare named SalesShare\.
+   The following example drops a datashare named `salesshare`\.

    ```
-   DROP DATASHARE SalesShare;
+   DROP DATASHARE salesshare;
    ```

    You can also use the Amazon Redshift console to delete datashares\.
 For more information, see [Deleting datashares created in your account](delete-datashare-console.md)\.

 1. Use ALTER DATASHARE to remove objects from datashares at any point from the datashare\.
 Use REVOKE USAGE ON to revoke permissions on the datashare to certain consumers\.
-It revokes USAGE privileges on objects within a datashare and instantly disables access to all consumer clusters\.
+It revokes USAGE permissions on objects within a datashare and instantly stops access to all consumer clusters\.
 Listing datashares and the metadata queries, such as listing databases and tables, doesn't return the shared objects after access is revoked\.

    ```
-   ALTER DATASHARE SalesShare REMOVE TABLE public.tickit_sales_redshift;
+   ALTER DATASHARE salesshare REMOVE TABLE public.tickit_sales_redshift;
    ```

    You can also use the Amazon Redshift console to edit datashares\.
 For more information, see [Editing datashares created in your account](edit-datashare-console.md)\.